AlaskaAirlines/auro-datetime/demo/demo.md

 # Date/Time

-The new auro-datetime web components makes it really easy to add dates to your web app with a simple HTML API.
+The new auro-datetime custom element makes it really easy to add dates to your web app with a simple HTML API.

 ## Basic date